For the Tourist

 The 97 sq. km. park is situated in the Devikulam Taluk and is home to the Nilgiri Tahr.
 The Anamudi peak (2695 Mts) is located in the Southern region of the park.

 Originally established to protect the Nilgiri tahr (Nilgiri Ibex), the Eravikulam National Park is situated in the Devikulam Taluk of the Idukki District.
-It was declared as a sanctuary in 1975.
+It was declared as a tourist sanctuary in 1975.
 Considering the ecological, faunal, floral, geo-morphological and zoological significance, it was declared as a National park in 1978.
 It covers an area of 97 sq kms of rolling grasslands and high level sholas (evergreen forests).
 The park is breathtakingly beautiful and is easily comparable to the best mountain ranges found anywhere in the world.